Race 1 wave start lists are now live on the website and linked below.

 All competitors are required to wear their race number plate whilst running in the race.
 Numbers must be safety pinned to the front of your race top so it is clearly visible from the front.

 - GOLD number plates denote runners who have entered the entire Trail Running Series, doing at least 4 of the 5 events in the series.

-- RED, GREEN & BLUE number plates will be given to all single race runners… ie, those who are not entered into the entire Series.
-Red (long course), Green (medium course), Blue (short course).
+- RED, GREEN & BLUE number plates will be given to all other runners who are not entered into The Series

 If you have a GOLD number plate and are doing all races in the series please KEEP YOUR NUMBER PLATE and timing tag to use for all of your races in the series.
 We will not be re-issuing number plates to series runners.